Copperbelt: History

 Pre-colonial copper coin from the Katanga Province.
 These coins forming the Katanga Cross are no longer produced, but those remaining are used symbolically among traditional families for the payment of dowry (along with money and other goods).

-The Western discovery of copper in Zambia is partly due to American scout Frederick Russell Burnham.
+The colonial discovery of copper in Zambia is partly due to American scout Frederick Russell Burnham.
 In 1895 he led the Northern Territories (BSA) Exploration Co. expedition, which determined that major copper deposits existed in Central Africa.
 Along the Kafue River in then-Northern Rhodesia, Burnham saw many similarities to copper deposits he had worked in the United States, and he encountered natives wearing copper bracelets.

 In his report to the British South Africa Company Burnham said about the region:

 About 200 miles north of the Falls on the Incalla river, and twelve miles from the Kafukwe [now known as the Kafue River] and still on the high plateau is probably one of the greatest copper fields on the continent.
 The natives have worked this ore for ages, as can be seen by their old dumps, and they work it to-day.
 The field is very extensive, and reaches away to Katanga...
 The natives inhabiting this part of the country are skilled workmen, and have traded their handiwork with all comers, even as far afield as the Portuguese of the West Coast and the Arabs of the East.
 These natives, being miners and workers of copper and iron, and being permanently located in the ground, would give the very element needed in developing these fields.

 The increasing use of copper bids fair to make it one of the most valuable products a country can have....
 The copper mines of Montana and Arizona have proven of more value than the gold mines, regardless of the fact that the copper had to be hauled two thousand miles by rail to the seaboard, and the coal and coke to smelt it hauled hundreds of miles to the mines.
 So far as natural difficulties are concerned, this northern field can be fed from the coal deposits of the valley of the Zambezi [Burnham had previously discovered massive coal fields at Hwange], and the product shipped to the East Coast at a less expense than the product of Montana and Arizona can be laid on the dock at New York.

 Many years later, the British South Africa Company built towns along the river and a railroad to transport the copper through Mozambique.

 During the 1950s, the Copperbelt was the largest copper-producing area in the world, including the Roan Antelope Mine, Nkana Mine, Nchanga Mines, Mufulira Mine, and Rokana Mine.

 Chalcopyrite, bornite, and chalcocite are found in the metamorphosed calcareous shales and arkoses of the Lower Roan Formation in the Katanga System.